dashort/ride/NOPD_RIDER_AVAILABILITY_IMPLEMENTATION.md

 - Could add more organization types with different availability rules
 - Could add organization-specific rider assignment preferences
 - Could implement organization-based reporting and analytics
+- Reports list the consolidated NOPD entry last to keep focus on other riders